 2007

-Texas Tech University Health Sciences Center holds a ribbon cutting for the Paul L. Foster School of Medicine at TTUHSC’s regional El Paso campus, located within the MCA campus footprint.
-It’s the first four-year medical school to be established along the U.S.-Mexico border.
+Texas Tech University Health Sciences Center (TTUHSC) Paul L. Foster School of Medicine opens—the first four-year medical school on the U.S.-Mexico border

 2008

-Public meetings are held to discuss the master plan for the MCA campus.
+Public meetings are held to gather input and finalize the MCA campus master plan

 2009

-The Paul L. Foster School of Medicine welcomes 40 students into its inaugural class.
+The Paul L. Foster School of Medicine welcomes its inaugural class of 40 students

 2010